lukemartinlogan/deepdrivemd_pnnl/research/notes.md

      run at different rates than consumers.
 One can set a limit on the pipe buffers, after which producer operations block (or drop values).

-  4. Pipes are implemented with special files ('bp' file)
+  4. Pipes are implemented with special files ('bp', 'sst' file)

   5. At joins, consumers must check that all incoming dependence edges have been resolved.

   ?
 Can a consumer check for a new value in a bp file?
 Or just the bp file's existence?
+  > Yes, a consumer can check whether it has a new value to read.
+For more details, [the read_step method](https://github.com/DeepDriveMD/DeepDriveMD-pipeline/blob/c0073303a824b66fe1d0b64a53ad76bfde223848/deepdrivemd/data/stream/adios_utils.py#L44) and [the adios BeginStep](https://adios2.readthedocs.io/en/latest/components/components.html?#beginstep)

   ?
 Is there any locality between producer and consumer?